-(c) Human rights training for judges, judicial officers and support staff of the Judiciary rights law is one of many areas that are emphasised.
-They participate in visits and human rights seminars both locally and overseas.
+Human rights training for judges, judicial officers and support staff of the Judiciary

+73. Since the courts of the HKSAR may refer to precedents of other common law jurisdictions in adjudicating cases, they follow developments in all areas of law - including human rights law - in other common law jurisdictions.
+The Hong Kong Judicial Institute provides continuing education and training for judges and judicial officers.
+Human rights law is one of many areas that are emphasised.
+They participate in visits and human rights seminars held both locally and overseas.
 Talks on anti-discrimination ordinances and seminars on the Personal Data (Privacy) Ordinance are arranged regularly for the support staff of the Judiciary to enhance their understanding and knowledge on these ordinances and to raise their awareness on human rights, equal opportunities and protection of personal data.
 Staff also attend the training on Basic Law organised by the Civil Service Training and Development Institute.